-The aligned partnership responsible for this priority is the CAMHS partnership that sits within the Children's Trust Arrangements.
+The aligned partnership responsible for this priority is the CAMHS partnership that sits within the Children's Trust arrangements.
 The partnership comprises of the CAMHS Commissioning Group and the CAMHS Stakeholder Group.

-The CAMHS Partnership reports to the Healthy City Partnership of the Sunderland Partnership on this health issue.
+The CAMHS Partnership reports to the Healthy City Delivery Partnership of the Sunderland Partnership.